-Ireland’s most famous matchmaker is Willie Daly, whose time to shine is at the Lisdoonvarna Matchmaking Festival.
+Ireland’s most famous matchmaker is Willie Daly.
 His passion is to help hopeful singles, of all ages and nationalities, find a life partner and have a lot of fun on the way.
-Since he started out as a matchmaker 45 years ago, following in his father’s and grandfather’s footsteps, Willie has set up around 3,000 marriages.
+Since he started out as a matchmaker 50 years ago, following in his father’s and grandfather’s footsteps, Willie has set up around 3,000 marriages.

 Willie took over the matchmaking business from his father back in the 1960’s – and back then the job was mostly about helping shy farmers pluck up the courage to meet a suitable lady.
 The farmers, who often lived and worked on very remote farms, had poor social skills, especially when it came to socialising with women and ‘courting’.